Image segmentation: Thresholding

 The simplest method of image segmentation is called the thresholding method.
 This method is based on a clip-level (or a threshold value) to turn a gray-scale image into a binary image.

 The key of this method is to select the threshold value (or values when multiple-levels are selected).
 Several popular methods are used in industry including the maximum entropy method, balanced histogram thresholding, Otsu's method (maximum variance), and k-means clustering.

 Recently, methods have been developed for thresholding computed tomography (CT) images.
 The key idea is that, unlike Otsu's method, the thresholds are derived from the radiographs instead of the (reconstructed) image.

-New methods suggested the usage of multi-dimensional fuzzy rule-based non-linear thresholds.
-In these works decision over each pixel's membership to a segment is based on multi-dimensional rules derived from fuzzy logic and evolutionary algorithms based on image lighting environment and application.
+New methods suggest the use of multi-dimensional, fuzzy rule-based, non-linear thresholds.
+In these approaches, the decision regarding each pixel's membership in a segment is based on multi-dimensional rules derived from fuzzy logic and evolutionary algorithms, considering factors such as image lighting, environment, and application.